 Farmers & Ranchers for a Green New Deal is a bipartisan national coalition of rural and urban farmers and ranchers, and organizations that represent farmers and ranchers.
-Coalition members share a commitment and work together to advance food and agriculture policies that support organic, regenerative, agroecological and biodynamic food production and land-management practices.
+Coalition members share a commitment and work together to advance food and agriculture policies that support organic, regenerative and agroecological food production and land-management practices.

 The U.S. Farmers & Ranchers for a Green New Deal national coalition views the Green New Deal not as a partisan political initiative, but as a framework for transformational policy reform, across all sectors of the U.S. food and farming system.

 The coalition supports policy reforms that expand economic opportunities for farmers and ranchers whose practices and businesses:

 - combat climate change by reducing emissions and drawing down and sequestering carbon

 - contribute to a clean environment and restore natural habitats